 The tough decisions about what information is most important, how to draw people’s eyes through a design, and how best to communicate a message are ignored.
 So using a slider is an easy decision when politics and feelings are involved, but it’s not very effective for engaging website visitors.

 Many implementations of sliders use a large image to create each slide.
-These images, with no selectable text, are inaccessible to anyone with impaired-vision.2 These techniques often affect Google as well.
+These images, with no selectable text, are inaccessible to anyone with impaired-vision. ((This can be partly avoided by providing “Alternative Text” with the “alt” attribute on each images, but even then, certain common techniques of hiding text and images make them inaccessible to screen readers.))
+These techniques often affect Google as well.
 If Google can’t read the big bold text on your home page, reconsider the technique you’re using.